Liaisons: Re-Imagining Sondheim from the Piano: Reception

 Naomi Graber's review in the Journal of the Society for American Music called it "a fascinating contribution to American piano music".
 Jed Distler's review for Gramophone called it a "fascinating, excellently produced collection".
 Jesse Green called it an "astonishing" recording in New York; listening to the album was one of the magazine's entries in its "To Do" section.
 Joshua Kosman for the San Francisco Chronicle called the recording "indispensable" and "irresistible".
 Michael Feingold for The Village Voice praised de Mare's "ineffably precise playing" and referred to the compositions as "a treasure trove of approaches".
 Raymond Tuttle's album review in Fanfare said "most listeners probably will find something to love and something else to annoy them here" and criticized the "over-pedaled quality to many of these readings".
 Elliot Fisch's review in American Record Guide said de Mare performed all the songs "excellently", said the sound was "excellent", and that "this unique project deserves your attention".

 Tom Huizenga named the album one of NPR's ten favorite classical albums of 2015.
 Anthony Tommasini also named it as one of the best classical music recordings of 2015 for The New York Times.
 Graham Rickson of The Arts Desk listed it as one of the best ten classical CDs of 2015, and called the album "superb", describing it as "magnificently recorded and beautifully produced".
 Anne Midgette for The Washington Post included it as one of her top five favorite classical recordings of 2015.

 Stuart Derdeyn included Liaisons as one of "25 albums you may have missed but shouldn't have in 2015" in an article for The Province.
 Ted Gioia included Liaisons in a list of 20 "under-the-radar" albums of 2015 for The Daily Beast.
 Tom Huizenga included it as one of NPR's top 50 albums of 2015.
 Andre Dansby, for the Houston Chronicle, listed Liaisons as his 16th favorite album of 2015.
 The Guardian's jazz critic John Fordham also listed this album as one of his favorite albums of 2015.

+Sondheim wrote in the liner notes, "Over the years I've heard songs of mine 'interpreted' by singers and piano-players and arrangers who change either the vocal lines or the harmonies or both, and much as my ego gets a lift when people sing my stuff, in every case I've winced.
+The pieces created for Liaisons are a different matter entirely; they're written by composers, not arrangers, and they aren't decorations of the songs.
+They're fantasias on them, responses to the melodic lines and the harmonies and occasionally the accompaniments. [...]
+It's fun (for me, anyway) to hear which of the song elements each composer latches on to, and how far they spin from them."

 Judith Sherman won the Grammy Award for Producer of the Year, Classical at the 58th Annual Grammy Awards in part for her work on Liaisons.